+- Brush the outer edges of the egg roll wrapper with water.
 Fill each egg roll with 1/4 cup loosely packed vegetable filling.
 Roll up the rolls like an envelope.

-Bake for 18-20 minutes or until crispy and browned, flipping egg rolls at the 10 minute mark.
+- Bake for 18-20 minutes or until crispy and browned, flipping egg rolls at the 10 minute mark.
 Serve with the dipping sauce.

 - Feel free to mix and match vegetables and add in mushrooms, sugar snap peas, cabbage, etc. You will need a total of 5 cups of vegetables.

 - Egg rolls are best served warm right from the oven.
 Leftovers are best frozen and then reheated from frozen in a 400-degree oven for 15 minutes, flipping half-way through the cook time.